Acne is caused by chronic inflammation of the sebaceous gland in hair follicles. Each hair follicle contains multiple

 Moderate to severe acne or cystic acne

 There are many treatment options available for moderate to severe acne.
 Chances are, that you’ll ultimately be able to get rid of acne, in most cases.
 However, there is no quick fix to acne and you need to accept that this is a lengthy process.
-On the other hand, chances are that you’ll be very happy with the results, at the end of the treatment.
+On the other hand, you’ll likely be happy with the results, at the end of the treatment.

 Azelaic acid or prescription antibiotic gels or creams may be required.

 In some patients, oral antibiotics such as Dalacin or Tetracyclin may be required.

-Birth control pills may be used in cases of acne in women as there can be a hormonal aspect to acne in some cases.
+Birth control pills may be used, in cases of acne in women, if there is a hormonal aspect to the condition.

 Isotretinoin is effective against acne and 85% of the patients usually have a good response to the treatment.
 This NOT a medicine that you buy online, get from a friend because he/she had a good response or a medicine that you use without seeing a doctor.

 Once the medicine is initiated, it’s vital that you follow-up with the doctor during the course and amongst other precautions, it’s important that pregnancy is ruled out, before the medication starts.
 It’s advisable to avoid pregnancy, if Isotretinoin treatment is the treatment of choice.

 If Isotretinoin is used, then you are strongly advised to follow the instructions and precautions that comes with treatment.
 Protocol should naturally always be followed, but here it’s important that you do not skip the follow-up plan, instructed by the doctor.

 Usually, the course takes some 4-5 months and you’ll be monitored by your doctor during the course of Isotretinoin treatment.

 What to do next?

-There are many options for treating acne and it can sometimes be hard to understand the differences between the various treatments, pros and cons.
+There are many options for treating acne and it can sometimes be hard to understand the differences between the various treatments and their pros and cons.
 Naturally, there will be many questions and uncertainties.
 It’s also vital, that your expectations match what can realistically be expected from various procedures.